CommanderFoo/Core-Social-Kit-Docs/docs/player-callouts/bindings.md

 | `7` | Come here |
 | `8` | There is loot here |
 | `9` | I love cookies, all kinds of cookies.
 Anyone else like cookies? |

-Callout `9` is an example of how you can customise the colors of the callout.